taeyonii/sp17-ms2/_posts/2017-02-13-FW-preparing-final-project.md

 ---
 layout: post
-title: 'Final Project: Start from the reading'
+title: '[free write] Final Project: Start from the reading'
-category: free write
+categories: [writing, final]
 state: wip
 ---
 Based on the reading,